apache/iotdb/docs/UserGuide/Advanced-Features/Triggers.md

 The windowing utility allows you to define a hook (`Evaluator`) on the window (`Window`).
 Whenever a new window is formed, the hook you defined will be called once.
 You can define any data processing-related logic in the hook.
 The call of the hook is asynchronous.
 Therefore, the current thread will not be blocked when the window processing logic is executed.

+It is worth noting that whether it is `SlidingTimeWindowEvaluationHandler` or `SlidingSizeWindowEvaluationHandler`, **they can only handle sequences with strictly monotonically increasing timestamps**, and incoming data points that do not meet the requirements will be discarded.

 For the definition of `Window` and `Evaluator`, please refer to the `org.apache.iotdb.db.utils.windowing.api` package.